ncase/blog/src/posts/signal-boost-autumn-2025.md

 ![Figure 4 from the paper, showing how every party rates Birdwatch as net-helpful.](../content/stuff/2025-10/birdwatch-2.png "Figure 4 from the paper, showing how every party rates Birdwatch as net-helpful.")

 (Wait, if the notes are chosen to be helpful *regardless of politics*, why do Democrats like them more than Republicans, even while Republicans still find them net-helpful?
 I'm not sure, but I'd guess the left-right axis *among Birdwatch raters* is slightly different from the left-right axis *among party-registered voters*.
-Remember, the algorithm *learns* what the left-right axis is, it's not hard-coded; and it shouldn't, since what "left-right" means changes across time & cultures.)
+Remember, the algorithm *learns* what the left-right axis is, it's not hard-coded; and it shouldn't be, since what "left-right" means changes across time & cultures.)

 Unfortunately, this "bridging" algorithm was only used for the factcheck-notes, *not* Twitter's algorithmic feed.
 As mentioned in the paper two sections ago, **bridging-based algorithms were the *only* design choice we know of (so far) that reverses polarization & extremism.** So, implementing bridging *for the main feeds themselves* could be a big win for digital democracy.
 And, good news?
 I heard that 𝕏 may adopt bridging for their main feed, and other platforms will adopt bridging-based algorithm, *at least* for a similar factchecking system.